astuder/dAISy/Firmware/readme.md

 # dAISy USB Firmware Updates

-This folder contains firmware updates for dAISy receivers, also known as dAISy USB.
+This folder contains firmware updates for the *single channel* dAISy receivers, also known as [dAISy USB](https://www.tindie.com/products/astuder/daisy-ais-receiver/).

 ## Firmware History

+* **4.14** December 23 2017
+  - Added smart channel hopping.
+This increases the number of received AIS messages by 40-60% compared to regular channel hopping.
+  - Added support for NMEA loop-through of input from AUX serial.
+The enables forwarding of NMEA data, e.g. from a GPS receiver, to the connected PC.
+  - Available only for [dAISy USB 3](https://www.tindie.com/products/astuder/daisy-ais-receiver/) (the ones sold on Tindie) and MSP430F5529 LaunchPad due to increased memory requirement.
+* **4.12** July 1 2017
+  - Minor optimization of radio configuration.
 * **4.11** January 24 2017
   - Fixed bug to make dAISy work again with Android.
 This bug was introduced in version 4.10.
   - Slowed down channel hopping to twice per second.
 This improves the number of received messages by up to 25%.
   - Added command & to retrieve device serial number while in receive mode
   - Added support for input from AUX serial when enabled.
 However there still is no output of the debug menu on AUX serial.
 * **4.08** May 30 2016
-  - Added native support for Si4467 radio IC (inside dAISy since mid-May 2016).
+  - Added native support for Si4467 radio IC.
   - Added output of current configuration to debug menu.
   - Updated radio configuration for minor performance improvements.
 * **4.07** March 13 2016